 Companion dogs are exceptional in that they have the ability to accurately read nonverbal social and emotional cues from humans.
 This is a trait that has developed as a result of the domestication process, and one that benefits both man and dog alike.
 Moreover, normally socialized dogs usually have expectancies in terms of the social cues they are likely to receive from humans in a given context.
 So, for example, a dog expects to receive a particular set of nonverbal cues from its owner when it is reunited with its owner after period of absence.

 Dogs also have certain expectancies, based largely on past experience and learning, about the kind of nonverbal cues they receive from strangers they encounter.
 If there is incongruence between the social cues from a person a dog receives with what it is expecting, then a dog will predictably react in a manner to reduce the incongruence.
 Behaviors which the dog may undertake to reduce the incongruence include fleeing from the person or even attacking a person.

 Many examples can be given with respect to a victim’s behavior in dog bite lawsuits.
 However, for the purpose of this story, what is relevant nonverbal social cues an intoxicated person sends to a dog.
 Specifically, when humans are intoxicated they often act erratically, therefore the kind of nonverbal behavior they are delivering to a nearby dog is likely to be incongruent with its expectancies.
-And when this happens, the dog may react to the person with defensive aggression, particularly if the dog does not have the ability to escape from the intoxicated person.
+And when this happens, the dog may react to the person with defensive aggression, particularly if the dog does not have the ability to escape.